-1.1.
-Purpose of the Strategic Framework
+1.2.
+Purpose of the Health and Social Care Strategic Framework

-I am pleased to introduce the Scottish Borders Health and Social Care Strategic Framework which has been developed to improve the outcomes of our communities, and is based on truly understanding the needs of our communities along with what matters to them.
-This has been an important exercise that has helped us to prioritise areas which we understand will have the biggest impacts on the health and wellbeing outcomes of Borderers.
+The Scottish Borders Health and Social Care Strategic Framework has been developed to improve the outcomes of our communities, by taking an approach based on the needs of our communities to prioritise areas which we see as having the biggest impacts on the health and wellbeing outcomes of Borderers.